-Dunn Family Chair in Psychoeducational Assessment, Dept. of Special Education
+Dunn Family Chair in Psychoeducational Assessment, Department of Special Education

 Instructional practice and assessment of student progress for students at risk for or with reading disabilities and mathematics disabilities.